 MSc Research Grants

-The MSc Research Grants Scheme sponsors postgraduate research projects carried out as part of a full or part-time MSc degree programme.
-This Scheme is supported by the Institution’s Research Fund to encourage young researchers.
+An annual grant sponsoring postgraduate research projects carried out as part of a full or part-time MSc degree programme.

 Who can apply?